adelkesc/exercises_03/README.md

 ## Exercise 7, Params modifier
-Implement an `Add` method of a `Calculator` class that can take either an array of `integers`, or an arbitrary amount of `integers` as argument (hint: use the `params` modifier).
+Implement an `Add` method of a `Calculator` class that can take either an array of `integers`, or an arbitrary amount of `integers` as argument (hint: use the `params` keyword).
 Test your method by printing some results to the console.

 ## Exercise 8, Delegates